«Medicata» — the eRx platform with all-in-one app for prescribed medications

 Lack of up-to-date information

-Spred of different non-compatible and outdated sources about medications for patients - medications interoperability, availability, and prices
+A ton of non-compatible and outdated data sources of medications - hard to rely on and check medications interoperability, availability, and prices.

 • 3